Jeanne M. Holm (NASA)

-Jeanne M. Holm was a Knowledge Architect at Jet Propulsion Laboratory and she was involved in the NASA Knowledge Management team.
+Jeanne M. Holm was a Knowledge Architect at Jet Propulsion Laboratory and was involved in the NASA Knowledge Management team.
 She has since moved on to other opportunities.

-Holm was project manager for the NASA Portal, an internet project which was designed to provide one authoritative source of NASA content to the general public.
+Holm was the project manager for the NASA Portal.
+This internet project which was designed to provide one authoritative source of NASA content to the general public.
 In June 2003, Holm received an International Competia Award for Competitive Intelligence.